magic-wormhole/magic-wormhole/docs/server-protocol.md

 Nameplates (on the server) must live until the second client has learned about the associated mailbox, after which point they can be reused by other clients.
-So if two clients connect quickly, but then maintain a long-lived wormhole connection, the do not need to consume the limited space of short nameplates for that whole time.
+So if two clients connect quickly, but then maintain a long-lived wormhole connection, they do not need to consume the limited space of short nameplates for that whole time.

 The `allocate` command allocates a nameplate (the server returns one that is